The Text Encoding Initiative

 The TEI Guidelines for Electronic Text Encoding and Interchange define and document a markup language for representing the structural, renditional, and conceptual features of texts.
 They focus (though not exclusively) on the encoding of documents in the humanities and social sciences, and in particular on the representation of primary source materials for research and analysis.
 These guidelines are expressed as a modular, extensible XML schema, accompanied by detailed documentation, and are published under an open-source license.
 The Guidelines are maintained and developed by the TEI Consortium, through its Technical Council, with the support and participation of the TEI community.

-The TEI maintains a SourceForge site where it manages the development and distribution of current versions of the TEI Guidelines.
-The source files for the latest version of the Guidelines and related materials (stylesheets, Roma, I18N files) can be downloaded at the SourceForge site.
+The TEI maintains a GitHub repository where it manages the development and distribution of current versions of the Guidelines.
+The source files for the latest version of the Guidelines and related materials (stylesheets, Roma, I18N files) can be downloaded at the GitHub site.

 The TEI Archive contains older versions of the Guidelines, and some history of their development; it also contains archived materials from earlier versions of the TEI web site.